minsun-ss/mads/README.md

 Workload: medium

+Songs: I became briefly obsessed with watching all the League of Legend videos so pretty much all the songs played in the MVs.
+Take over, especially.
+Mostly ended up that way because the dance studio I like 1 million does a lots of choregraphy with KDA and youtube algo pointed that way.

 #### SIADS 611 - Database Architecture and Technology
 An extension of 511.
 Still in Postgres.
 You get to play with a lot of the cool postgres features that not all dbs have.

 Workload: light

+Songs: Camila Cabello mostly.
+Shameless and Liar.

 #### SIADS 631 - Experiment Design and Analysis